uTensor/utensor-helloworld/docs/blog.md

 ### Training
-The above command should open a browser window of the notebook.
+The above command should lanuch a browser window showing the notebook.
 Run the notebook by selecting `Kernel` > `Restart & Run All` from its dropdown menu:

 [img]

-The training will run-through 15 epoch                                                                                                                    s.
-You should see output similar to this:
+The training will run-through 15 epochs.
+Look for the **Training Loop** header in the notebook; you should see output similar to this:
 ```
 Epoch 1, Loss: 0.459749698638916, Accuracy: 86.40333557128906, Test Loss: 0.18603216111660004, Test Accuracy: 94.27000427246094
 Epoch 2, Loss: 0.1707976907491684, Accuracy: 94.72833251953125, Test Loss: 0.13616280257701874, Test Accuracy: 95.6300048828125